swcarpentry/DEPRECATED-boot-camps/python/write_code_for_people/Readme.md

 ```

 You can see how that approach might be tedious in certain cases.
 If you
-want to concatenate a list onto the end of another one, use extend.
+want to concatenate a list onto the end of another one, use `extend`.

 ```
 In [14]: current_list.extend([1.5, 2.0])